Expenses

 Payment of Tuition and Fees

-Tuition, fees, and room and board charges are due in full, on the first day of the month the given semester begins.
+Tuition, fees, and room and board charges are due in full, on the first day of the month the given semester begins, unless payment arrangements have been made.
 Students registering late must pay in full when they register.
 Students unable to pay in full must make other arrangements with the Student Account Services Office by the second week of the semester.
-The college reserves the right to grant or deny financing for any student based on his or her credit worthiness.
-In addition, the college reserves the right to cancel the registration of any student who fails to comply with all terms of his or her financial obligation with the college.
+The university reserves the right to grant or deny financing for any student based on his or her credit worthiness.
+In addition, the university reserves the right to cancel the registration of any student who fails to comply with all terms of his or her financial obligation with the university.
 Additional information on this policy is available in the Student Account Services Office.
-Statements of credits, certificates of graduation, or transcripts are issued only to students who are current in their obligations with the college.
-All outstanding charges are due and payable at the time students leave the college.
+Statements of credits, certificates of graduation, or transcripts are issued only to students who are current in their obligations with the university.
+All outstanding charges are due and payable at the time students leave the university.

 Tuition Reviews